vnephologist/nexthol-xiiot/index.rst

       ai_inference_endpoint = os.environ['AI_INFERENCE_ENDPOINT']

    Object detection, or inference, will now be performed by the Inferencing Service, so the function must know the service endpoint for submission at the edge.
-As you can see, its automatically passed to the runtime as an environment varaible.
+As you can see, its automatically passed to the runtime as an environment variable.

    Now take notice of lines 153-170 excerpted below: